EJSRobinson/ME40343-2021-Elliot-Robinson/README.md

 1. Check globals.m and ensure properties are defined as required
 2. Run globals.m to set properties
-3. Run initOptimiser.m with sensible inital guesses to get inital optimal values for Theta0, ThetaTw and Cgrad
+3. Run initOptimiser.m with sensible inital guesses to get inital optimal values for theta0, thetaTw and Cgrad
 4. Run chordGradOptimiser.m with previously found theta0 and thetaTw values.
 This will perform stress and defelection analysis to allow the maximum (optimal) Cgrad to be found
-5. Run primaryOptimiser.m with found previously found optimal Cgrad.
+5. Run primaryOptimiser.m with previously found optimal Cgrad.
 Ensure guesses for theta0 and thetaTw span a wide search range.
 The optimiser will perform a wide search in the AEPbetz - AEP plane.
-If successful, optimised values for theta0 and thetaTw should all finalise within the same valley in the AEPbetz - AEP plane.
-This allow for a linear relation between theta0 and thetaTw to be determined.
+If successful, optimised values for theta0 and thetaTw should all finalise within the same valley in the AEPbetz - AEP surface.
+This allows for a linear relation between theta0 and thetaTw to be determined.
 6. Run finalOptimiser.m using previously calculated optimal Cgrad and theta0/thetaTw linear relationship.
 This will run through all theta0 allowing for an optimum theta0 to be found.
 Use the calculated linear relationship to find thetaTw.
 7. (Optional) Re-run chordGradOptimiser.m with optimised theta0 and thetaTw values to ensure previously found optimal Cgrad does not violate deflection limit.
 8. (Optional) Re-run initOptimiser.m with now optimal values.
 This will perform final value trimming.